Espada Cemetery

-The Espada Cemetery was located in the Barrio of San Lazaro approximately a mile west of the city walls, near the cove of Juan Guillen and close to the San Lázaro Leper Hospital.
-In use from 1806 to 1878, the Espada Cemetery was the first public burial place designed and constructed in Havana; prior to the cemetery, the Havana custom had been to bury the dead in the vaults of the churches such as Iglesia del Espíritu Santo in Havava Vieja.
-It was named after the Bishop incumbent at the time of design, José Díaz de Espada y Landa.
+The Espada Cemetery was located in the Barrio of San Lazaro approximately a mile west of the city walls of Havana, Cuba, near the cove of Juan Guillen and close to the San Lázaro Leper Hospital.
+In use from 1806 to 1878, the Espada Cemetery was the first public burial place designed and constructed in Havana; prior to the cemetery, the Havana custom had been to bury the dead in the vaults of the churches such as Iglesia del Espíritu Santo in Habana Vieja.
+It was named after the bishop incumbent at the time of design, José Díaz de Espada y Landa.
 Its boundaries included the present streets of San Lázaro, Vapor, Espada, and Aramburu.
-Despite being officially called Campo Santo, the people of Havana referred to the cemetery as el Cementerio de Espada.
-The cemetery was closed in 1878 and demolished in 1908, only a small wall remains of the original structure.
+Despite being officially called Campo Santo, the people of Havana referred to the cemetery as El Cementerio de Espada.
+The cemetery was closed in 1878 and demolished in 1908; only a small wall remains of the original structure.